-PORT MACKENZIE RAIL EXTENSION - \$130 million
+COMPLETION OF PORT MACKENZIE RAIL EXTENSION \$140 Million

-Port MacKenzie is a deep-water port capable of docking and loading the largest cargo vessels in the world.
+Project scope would include final design and construction of Segment 2 including the Rail Reserve, and for Segments 1-5 final design, survey, construction of sub-ballast, rail, ties, ballast, and signal/communications installation.
+Port MacKenzie is a deepwater port where one of the largest cargo vessels in the world has docked and been loaded.
 This rail extension from the Alaska Railroad mainline to Port MacKenzie will provide a shorter rail route from Interior Alaska to tidewater, which in turn will substantially boost the export of Alaska's minerals and natural resources helping diversify the statewide economy.
 The project will create jobs, lower transportation costs, and increase economic development.
 Fuel imports transported north on Port MacKenzie Rail to the Interior would help lower high energy costs.
-The Alaska Railroad is the first in the nation to receive approval by the Federal Railroad Administration to transport LNG by ISO container.
-AIDEA is working to expand an LNG facility near Port MacKenzie to develop a fuel supply chain to Interior communities.
+The Alaska Railroad is the first in the nation to receive approval by the Federal Railroad Administration to transport Liquefied Natural Gas (LNG) by ISO container.
+Alaska Industrial Development Export Authority is working to expand an LNG facility adjacent to the rail extension and near Port MacKenzie to develop a fuel supply chain to Interior communities.
+By providing bulk transportation of LNG, the use of LNG in the Interior will increase and significantly improve the air quality, an added benefit.
 The rail extension could also save more than \$100 million in construction costs for the State's proposed natural gas pipeline over other ports as Port MacKenzie is 140 miles closer than Seward and 32 miles closer than Anchorage to the Interior.
-Less expensive bulk transport costs will also help stimulate the development of natural resources and mines such as the one-billion-ton limestone deposit near Livengood.
-Two sizable mining projects designated Port MacKenzie as their marine terminal for exports: A

-Canada to Alaska railway project projected to export \$100s of billions in commodities including bitumen; and Trilogy Metals, Inc. in the Ambler Mining District projected to hold 8 billion pounds of copper, 3 billion pounds of zinc and more than 1 million ounces of gold-equivalent precious metals.
+Less expensive bulk transport costs will also help stimulate the development of natural resources and such as the one-billion-ton limestone deposit Livengood.
+Several sizable mining projects have designated Port MacKenzie as their marine terminal for exports, including A Canada to Alaska railway project projected to export \$100s of billions in commodities including bitumen.
+Additionally, Trilogy Metals, Inc., in the Ambler Mining District, which is projected to hold 8 billion pounds of copper, 3 billion pounds of zinc and more than 1 million ounces of gold-equivalent precious metals that could be transported on this rail system and shipped out of Port MacKenzie.